-Take a wild guess.
+Take a wild guess!

 Hebrew came into light in 400 CE.
-It is the only ancient mother tongue of Jews around the world.
+It is the mother tongue of Jews around the world.
 It also became the official language of Israel after its formation.
 The modern version of the language differs from the Biblical version but nevertheless, the native speakers of Hebrew can fully comprehend what is written in the Old Testament.

-Modern Hebrew replaced Yiddish as the native Jewish language and other connecting languages and became what is known today the unified language of the Jews around the world.
+Modern Hebrew replaced Yiddish as the native Jewish language and other connecting languages and became what is known today, the unified language of the Jews around the world.

 Tamil has inscriptions that date back to the 3rd century BC.
-Some facts about it that will surely astonish people who think that it is a language spoken only by South Indians.
+Some facts about it will surely astonish people who think that it is a language spoken only by South Indians.
 It is the only ancient language that has been relevant and existing since its inception whereas many of its counterparts were eradicated by new substitute languages.

-It is spoken by about 78 million people (which means its spoken outside India too) and is the official language in Sri Lanka and as well as Singapore.
+It is spoken by about 78 million people (which means it’s spoken outside India too) and is the official language in Sri Lanka and as well as Singapore.
 Yes!
 You read it right, Singapore.

 Since it is a part of the Dravidian language family, it is also the official language of the state of Tamil Nadu.
-Unlike Sanskrit which is another ancient Indian language that fell out of common use around 600 BC, Tamil has continued to develop and is now the 20th most commonly-spoken language in the world.
+Unlike Sanskrit which is another ancient Indian language that fell out of common use around 600 BC, Tamil has continued to develop and is now the 20th most commonly spoken language in the world.